exhuma/python-course-basic/slides/index.rst

         been cut into pieces.
 In that case, each block has a "filename" caption to give some context.

-* Introduction to Python
+This course covers the basics to be able to write simple Python applications:

-    * The REPL
+* Installation
-    * Python compared to other Languages
+* Running Python code
-    * Standard Data Types & Typing
+* Basic syntax & data types
-* Wiki
-    * List pages.
+* Code organisation
-    * Load & display a page.
-    * Save a page (create or update).
-    * Replace WikiWords with links.
-* Packaging
+* Standard Library

 .. include:: ../common/introduction.rst